electron-userland/electron-builder/docs/configuration/win.md

 #### How do create Parallels Windows 10 Virtual Machine?

 You don't need to have Windows 10 license.
-Free (expire after 90 days, but it is not a problem because no additional setup is required) is provided.
+Free is provided (expire after 90 days, but it is not a problem because no additional setup is required).

 1. Open Parallels Desktop.
 2. File -> New.